bohendo/bjtj/README.md

 `server/blackjack` exports an object with one method: `reduce(state, action) => state`.
 Given a black jack game state and an action, it gives you a new state.

+## Statistics

+According to the [Wizard of Odds](https://wizardofodds.com/games/blackjack/basics/), playing with a simple basic blackjack strategy provides a house edge of about 0.48%.
+Because you're betting 1 mETH per hand, that works out to 0.0048 mETH or a donation of 0.03 USD per hand.

 ## Motivation